Computer Science, PhD

 1

 All students must master the same core knowledge, and this content must be mastered prior to their candidacy exam.
-The core knowledge can be mastered with the following courses listed below.
-Students entering with a master’s degree must take at least three (9 hours) of the core courses at Texas A&M University-Corpus (TAMU-CC).
-If any of the core courses have been previously taken by the student, one core course (3 hours) can be replaced by an approved transfer of credit and an additional 3 hours can be replaced by an elective at the discretion of the graduate advisory committee.
-Prior core classes must be equivalent and validated by syllabi and approved prior to enabling a transfer of credit or elective replacement.
+The core knowledge can be mastered with the following courses listed above.
+If any of the core courses have been previously taken by the student, one core course (3 hours) can be replaced by an approved transfer of credit or GSCS 6996 Research.
+Additional core courses (up to 9 hours) can be replaced by approved COSC electives.

 2